-Part of the excitement of being a Shopify app developer is that there’s always a new merchant-need springing up, new APIs to test out, and tools to build with.
+Part of the excitement of being a Shopify app developer is that there’s always a new merchant need springing up, new APIs to test out, and new tools to build with.
 Along with this wealth of possibilities, there’s also an abundance of resources to guide you along your app building journey.

-Below is a list of recommended resources, starting with the basics of building Shopify apps, programming language toolkits and tutorials, how-tos on launching your app, and articles on supporting the merchants who will become your users.
-We’ve organized this list from the start of your app building process, all the way to building your app business, as well as keeping in the loop for new opportunities.
+Below is a list of recommended resources, starting with the basics of building Shopify apps, programming language toolkits and tutorials, how-tos about launching your app, articles from developers who have learned from their own experiences building their first Shopify app, as well as posts on supporting the merchants who will become your users.
+We’ve organized this list beginning with the start of your app development process, all the way to building up your app business.

 Shopify app building tutorials

-Maybe this is your first Shopify app, or first app ever.
-To make your app building process as smooth as possible, there are webinars, guides, and newsletters from trusted Shopify Experts to help walk you through every step of the way.
+To help your app development go as smooth as possible, there are webinars, guides, and newsletters from trusted Shopify Experts to help walk you through every step of the way.